prebid/prebid.github.io/dev-docs/faq.md

 ## Does Prebid.js cache bids?

 Yes, since 1.0, Prebid.js will re-consider previous bids under limited circumstances.
-It will cache and reconsider bids when these conditions are met:
+It will cache and reconsider bids in refresh scenarios when these conditions are met:

 - bid is for the same AdUnit
 - on the same page view